pragdave/component/README.md

 It's all about the state. _Shared_ state.

-If you don't to share your state with anybody.
-Then good news, you don't need processes and you don't need this library (for now).
+If you don't share your state with anybody then good news, you don't need processes and you don't need this library (for now).
 You will live a happier life than the rest of us.